hussein343455/Counterfeit-coin-detection/README.md

 # Counterfeit Gold Coin Detection

-This repository documents the implementation of the paper **"Statistical edge-based feature selection for counterfeit coin detection"** by Hussein Sheikh Wassouf.
+This repository documents the implementation of the paper **"Statistical edge-based feature selection for counterfeit coin detection"**.
 The project focuses on detecting counterfeit coins through advanced image processing and statistical edge feature analysis.

 ## 📌 Project Overview
 Counterfeit coins are a growing concern, with a reported 12.03% increase in detected counterfeit coins between 2017-2018.
 Traditional detection methods (weight, sound, chemical tests) are no longer reliable due to sophisticated forgery techniques.
 This method leverages **edge-based features** (width, thickness, orientation) to distinguish genuine coins from counterfeit ones.
 The original paper achieved **99.4% accuracy** on the Danish Coin Dataset, while this prototype uses a custom-collected dataset.